 Standing apart from tycoons and simulators

-When 99 Nights in the Forest launched, the dominant Roblox genres were tycoon games and simulator games, both essentially idle number-go-up experiences in the vein of Cookie Clicker.
+When 99 Nights in the Forest launched, the dominant Roblox genres were tycoon games and simulator games, both essentially idle number-go-up experiences in the style of Cookie Clicker.
 Grow a Garden, which reportedly pulled more concurrent players than Fortnite at its peak, is the clearest example of that formula.

 "I don't think survival games are too far removed from the friendslop genre," he says.
 "Which I think is my favorite genre to have emerged recently.
 Despite the name being a little bit derogatory."